Butterflies Fluttering By: Toad in the Hole

 Last Sunday was the annual outing of Tongham Wood Improvement Group, aka TWIG.
-This year all of us TWIGlets got together and visited Magdalen Hill Down Nature Reserve in Winchester (Hampshire), where we were treated to a guided tour by the venerable Jenny Mallett.
-A former famer in the area, Jenny now volunteers as Branch organiser of the Hampshire and Isle of Wight Branch of Butterfly Conservation.
-Jenny has been fighting to preserve Magdalen Hill Down for decades now, and one thing is for sure: she knows her butterflies!
+This year all of us TWIGlets got together and visited Magdalen Hill Down Nature Reserve in Winchester (Hampshire), where we were treated to a guided tour by the venerable Jenni Mallett.
+A former famer in the area, Jenni now volunteers as Branch organiser of the Hampshire and Isle of Wight Branch of Butterfly Conservation.
+Jenni has been fighting to preserve Magdalen Hill Down for decades now, and one thing is for sure: she knows her butterflies!

 For a first of August, we enjoyed fairly decent weather — slightly overcast with patches of blue and hardly any wind.
 It’s important not to go looking for butterflies on a windy day, because chances are very good that you won’t find any.
 Butterflies are amazingly light and get buffeted around in the wind, so they generally hide from it.
 So we were quite lucky in that respect, and literally thousands of butterflies delighted us with their flight and their fancy.

 According to their brochure, Magdalen Hill Down is a surviving fragment of the sheep-grazed downland that once encircled Winchester.
 Intensive farming and urban expansion obliterated much of this flower-rich downland.
 Then the decline in traditional sheep grazing and the decimation of rabbits by myxomatosis allowed dense scrub to develop on much of what remained.